 On our personal journeys as spiritually conscious and aware human beings we have many valuable lessons to learn.
 The path is always an individual, only our circumstances vary according to culture, environment, access to higher education, and other external factors influencing our lives.
 Understanding many of the external influencers of our lives is not always easy, but learning to accept these will certainly make life easier to handle in challenging situations.
 Although some individuals like to compare themselves to trees with strong roots, steady and incapable of being shaken, or digging it up from its roots, very often a capability of being flexible is far more important, because it allows us to handle even tough situations with diplomacy.

-“The stiffest of trees are most easily cracked, while the bamboo or willow survives by bending with the wind”
+“The stiffest of trees are most easily cracked, while the bamboo or willow survives by bending with the wind” (Bruce Lee)

 Regardless of your current situation, there are ways of attracting abundance into your life.